 The Herbert Protocol is a nationally recognised scheme supported and endorsed by Police Scotland.
 It is not intended to replace existing safeguarding and security measures but to provide additional support and reassurance.

 It is an information gathering tool to assist the police to find a person living with dementia, or similar, who has been reported missing.
 It consists of a form that contains vital information about the person at risk that can be passed to the police at the initial point the person is reported missing.
-The existence of this information will save police critical time in establishing the history of the missing person and their potential location.
+The form holds personal details, a description, a recent photograph, languages spoken, as well as previous addresses, places of employment and other significant locations in someone’s life.
+This can include their old school, a church, or a favourite walking route, plus their medical history and information about past incidents of going missing.

 You can download the form here.
 Once complete, the form is retained by you as the carer (not the police), and a copy should also be placed within the home or care setting in a prominent position so that it is easily available to police if required.